 Sussex County has been the state's fastest growing County and is forecasted to remain in that position for the foreseeable future.
 While population growth can have positive effects on the local economy, diversify communities and generate new tax revenues, other impacts are also likely including increased demands for infrastructure and public services.
-By understanding these changes, local officials can inform business and civic leaders and the public while developing plans for the future of Sussex County.
+By understanding these changes, local officials can inform business and civic leaders and the public while developing plans for the future of Sussex.
 Some of the notable changes created by growth include:

 - The need for more new schools and school expansions.
 While the State has traditionally funded much of these costs, State financial resources are constrained and currently subject to great demands.
-Fortunately for Sussex County schools and for the State's school funding situation, many new Sussex County residents are retirees or other older people without school-age children. - More central water and sewer services.
-Population growth, increased housing density, and heightened concerns for surface and groundwater quality means that new water and sewer service areas must be created, and existing ones expanded.
+Fortunately for Sussex County schools and for the State's school funding situation, many new Sussex County residents are retirees or other older people without schoolage children. - More central water and sewer services.
+Population growth, increased housing density, and heightened concerns for surface and groundwater quality means that new water and sewer service areas must be created and existing ones expanded.
 In addition, the degradation of water quality of individual/private wells and the failure of on-site septic systems will also create demands for sewer and water services in the future.
 While customers and rate payers will bare most of these costs, additional capital planning and investment will be required - More traffic and traffic congestion.
-Low density housing and single-use development generates more household trips that depend entirely on automobiles.
+Traffic follows population growth, particularly growth in low density housing which cannot be well served by public transportation alternatives.
+Low density housing and single-use development also generates more household trips that depend entirely on automobiles.
 Demand for more roadway capacity (additional lanes, new roads and improved intersections) requires considerable investment of new public capital.
 Traditional sources of transportation funding, like motor fuel taxes are diminishing and falling short of growing needs.
 Better community design, pedestrian and bicycle connections, mixed use development, travel demand management strategies and transportation alternatives can reduce and delay growing demands for more roadway capacity. - More health care, social, and para-transit services.
-As population increases and median age continues to increase in Sussex County, more health-related services will be needed, affecting both hospitals and other health care providers.
+As population increases and median age continues to increase in Sussex County, more health related services will be needed, affecting both hospitals and other health care providers.
 As health care costs increase and more of the population is under insured, demand for public health services will increase requiring more public funding sources.
 Also, income households create more demand for publicly-funded social services and non-traditional para-transit services. - More affordable housing.
 Reflecting national trends, market prices for Sussex County homes and apartments have been steadily increasing.
 This trend also reflects the County's popularity as a first home and second home destination.
-Housing cost increases will continue to put safe and decent housing out of the reach of many low- and moderateincome households.
+Housing cost increases will continue to put safe and decent housing out of the reach of many low and moderate income households.
 This will further exacerbate the County's affordable housing challenges.